Cost of living package will have minimal impact on inflation, says Rishi Sunak

 Responding to his announcement in Parliament, shadow chancellor Rachel Reeves said Mr Sunak had "finally come to his senses".

-But his method of partly funding support through a windfall tax were criticised by some Conservative backbenchers, with Richard Drax accusing the chancellor of "throwing red meat to socialists".
+But his method of partly funding support through a windfall tax was criticised by some Conservative backbenchers.

-While Craig Mackinlay described the tax as "tripe".
+Richard Drax accused the chancellor of "throwing red meat to socialists".
+And Craig Mackinlay described the tax as "tripe".